marcoooo/waves-dockers/test-containers/schedulers/slurm/README.md

 # Agave DevOps Slurm  Container

-This is a standard installation of MyProxy configured as an online CA for development use.
-The container has 4 users, a MyProxy server, and a SSH server running by default.
-The CA is a generic Globus Simple CA. This container can be safely used in leu of installing another MyProxy server in development environments to test login and data movement in GSI environments.
-For sample GridFTP and GSI-OpenSSH containers, please see the corresponding README.md files in `storage/gridftp` and `logins/gsissh folders` respectively, or in `sso/gsi` for an orchestrated deployment.
+This is a development install of the Slurm scheduler running as a controller and worker.
+This image can be treated like a single node cluster for testing purposes.

 ## What is Slurm